Discover wood burning projects for beginners and the more advanced burner. The world is your oyster when looking for

 Wood burning requires the use of specialized tools in order to create your “fire” art.
-There is a large choice of tools on the market that will cater for a variety of budgets, skill levels, and techniques.
+There is a large choice of tools on the market that will cater to a variety of budgets, skill levels, and techniques.

 If you wish to buy pyrography supplies, please visit our store which has a large choice of products to meet your needs.